Are you one of the 40 million?

 Regardless of how we become caregivers we all greatly underestimate the enormity of the task ahead.
 We start out knowing that the job will require some added time and extra responsibilities.
 Taking care of our family comes naturally, it is time consuming and a juggling act, requiring only a good calendar or organizing system not any special skills.
 And then reality strikes and we search for information and answers – but where do family caregivers go for answers?

-The Sojourner Project is here to help
+The Sojourner for Caregivers is here to help

 For the past sixteen years I have been helping family caregivers who are in the midst of this journey.
 Through my work in home health, hospice, counseling residents of nursing homes or in my private practice I have met caregivers at every stage of this process.
 At my workshops and seminars I’ve met so many caregivers who are in desperate need of information and answers.
 Many are unaware of the resources and support that is available to them or where to turn when they need answers.
 But my frustration was that there were so many more caregivers that I could not reach and therefore could not help.